SuperGabe5/Chocomin-Image/README.md

 <h2>Current State: Pre_Alpha</h2>
 <h2>Failed Build's: 45</h2>

-Chocomin is a Vanilla OS based system that uses the Cinnamon desktop environment with the yaru theme and breeze cursors instead gnome
+ChocoMATE is a system based on chocomin that uses the MATE desktop environment instead of cinnamon